 Your doctor might recommend adding short-acting insulin before a meal to prevent a blood sugar spike after you eat.

 If you change brands of long-acting insulin, you may need a different dose.
-Talk to your doctor for advice if you change brands of any insulin.
+Talk to your doctor if you change brands of any insulin.

 As with any medicine you take, insulin injections can cause side effects.